AK1944-Team/AK1944/README.md

 ## About the project

-This project is a modern version of the official website for the World Union of Home Army Soldiers (ŚZŻAK).
+This project is a modern version of the official website for the World Union of Home Army Soldiers (ŚŻŻAK).
 The goal is:

-Commemorating AK heroes and promoting history
+- Commemorating AK heroes and promoting history
-Making valuable historical content accessible in an approachable form Preserving memory of the past using modern technologies Creating an engaging, responsive, and easy-to-navigate website
+- Making valuable historical content accessible in an approachable form
+- Preserving memory of the past using modern technologies
+- Creating an engaging, responsive, and easy-to-navigate website

-are a team of young developers who are developing this project on a charitable basis, using our skills so that the history of the Home Army is accessible to future generations.
+We are a team of young developers who are developing this project on a charitable basis, using our skills so that the history of the Home Army is accessible to future generations.

 ## 🛠️ Technologies